erik-adelbert/aoc/2025/README.md

   <img src="./images/Serpiente_alquimica.jpg" alt="Ouroboros" width="60%" />
 </div>

+### Current Approach

+I have come across a better idea than my original approach and expanded on it.
+The insight is to exploit the properties of [Repunit](https://en.wikipedia.org/wiki/Repunit) numbers: within each numeric range, the repeating-digit numbers (the ones we need to detect in today’s challenge) are simply multiples of a small set of base values.

+For example, between 10 and 99, it’s easy to see that all repeating numbers are multiples of 11.

+The resulting code stays within the integer domain, the cost effectively disappears — and the routine now runs in **5.8 ms**!

+I first saw this idea in [Tim Visée](https://github.com/timvisee/advent-of-code-2025/blob/master/day02b/src/main.rs)’s code.
+Tim is a performance-oriented programmer of the finest caliber, and I warmly recommend following his work.

+As a final note, this solution uses `fallthrough`, which helps improve runtime.
+However, it’s not actually necessary: since part 2 includes part 1, all the `fallthrough` statements can be replaced with a single `part2 += part1` right before producing the final output.

+### Historical Approach

+**For the following discussion please pull commit 06ede07**

 On this second day, the code speed conundrum begins: the challenge requires us to convert back and forth between integers and ASCII slices, and to check the allocated memory for certain patterns.

 For part 1, the second half of the slice should be a copy of the first.